Katie McCabe: Arsenal: 2015–2017

-In December 2015 she signed for London club Arsenal, rejecting competing offers from Glasgow City, Chelsea, and Manchester City.
+In December 2015, McCabe signed for London club Arsenal, rejecting competing offers from Glasgow City, Chelsea, and Manchester City.

 Glasgow City: 2017 (loan)

-After struggling with injuries and a lot of first-team playing time in her first year with Arsenal, she joined Glasgow City on loan in August 2017, for the second half of the Scottish Women's Premier League season.
+After struggling with injuries and limited first-team playing time in her first year with Arsenal, McCabe joined Glasgow City on loan in August 2017, for the second half of the Scottish Women's Premier League season.
 She would help lead Glasgow City to the Scottish title as well as making a handful of appearances in the UEFA Champions League.